emirhandumann/Coinmarkt/README.md

 4) Cryptocurrencies conversion
 5) Historical data with a dynamic graph

 The application wrote in the **Kotlin** programming language. **Firebase Authentication** is used for user authentication.
 The application uses a **REST API** for live data and graphs which its resource is CoinMarketCap API.
 The project uses Retrofit to turn HTTP API into an interface.
 So, our API interfaces are turned into callable objects.
 I used an open-source code for image loading called Glide.
+I used the M2 library for dynamic colors and for bottom navbar.

 The prototype of the application created with Figma is [HERE](https://www.figma.com/proto/zyFtXI3d0dG8LCHOrFEdTB/Coinmarkt?type=design&node-id=27-2216&scaling=scale-down&page-id=27%3A2215&starting-point-node-id=27%3A2216).